hydroper/phantasystar3/docs/roadmap.md

   - [ ] Story (update `_skip_part` in that case)
 - [ ] Main Menu
 - [ ] Gameplay
-  - [ ] During progress, ask whether to save game.
-This may be useful if the player forgets going to `System > Save Game`
+  - [ ] Automatically save game on close
+  - [ ] Automatically save game on story progress
   - [ ] Menu
     - [ ] Local Shop
       - [ ] For weapons or armor, display which characters can equip the item and the status compared to the current equipment.